 2. DO NOT LET PETS RUN LOOSE

 Coyotes probably live nearby, even if you don't know it, so do not let pets run loose.
-When hiking in urban parks, keep dogs on leashes.
+When hiking in parks, keep dogs on leashes.
 Pets left outside, even with fencing, remain at risk for predation and unnecessary conflict.
 Do not leave your pets unattended outside, not even for a second.
 Remember, electric fences may keep your pets contained but do not keep other animals away.

 3. DO NOT RUN FROM A COYOTE

 When you encounter a coyote, shout or throw something in its direction.
 Do not run away.
 Do not play victim if you can help it.
 If a coyote seems intent on defending a certain area, particularly around pupping season (May), your best bet may be to alter your route to avoid conflict with a normally calm animal; understand that there may be seasonal patterns of behavioral changes and act accordingly (see Coy 748's story).
 We recommend if you are out walking that you carry some sort of noise maker with you (some have reported success scaring off coyotes by shaking a can of rocks).

 4. REPELLENTS OR FENCING MAY HELP